By David Ebner, Staff Writer

 Stem cells have become a buzzword in the news over the past few years.
 However, much of the talk is about fetal stem cells; few people are talking about adult, autologous stem cells that are present in all of our bodies.
 As our body’s repair system, these cells live in blood, bone marrow and fat tissue.
 They naturally respond to injury or illness; however, stem cells don’t move quickly, hence our bodies don’t instantly heal when we get sick.
 Autologous stem cell therapy can expedite this natural healing process.

 A clinic called the Lung Institute (lunginstitute.com) is working to change this.
 They treat lung diseases with stem cells from the patient’s own body.
 In essence, they extract the cells through a minimally invasive procedure, clean them and then reintroduce them to the lungs after giving the patient natural growth factors that promote cell replication.
 This quickens healing by directing the cells—and their healing properties—toward the diseased area.
 The result is healthier tissue growing in place of damaged tissue, and although this doesn’t cure the disease, it acts like the annual flu vaccine by slowing further degeneration and bringing a normal life back within reach.

 We are in the midst of a fight to eradicate the flu just like the measles and polio of yesteryear.
 In the past, when the medical field banded together to tackle these diseases head-on, they were able to develop a vaccine.
 With the advancements in medical research today, the question of whether this can be done for lung disease is forthcoming, and by the looks of it, stem cells could play a starring role.

-If you or a loved one suffer from a chronic lung disease, the specialists at the Lung Institute may be able to help.
-You can contact the Lung Institute at (855) 914-3212 or visit lunginstitute.com/wellness to find out if you qualify for these new treatments.
+If you or a loved one suffers from a chronic lung disease, the specialists at the Lung Institute may be able to help.
+You can contact the Lung Institute at (855) 914-3212 or visit lunginstitute.com/health to find out if these new treatments are right for you.